-The \textit{HST} deep imaging provides an opportunity to find strongly lensed galaxies in the vicinity of the MACS1752 subclusters.
-Figure \ref{fig:strong_lens} shows the region around the SW BCG with multiple lenses.
-Overlapping the inner region of the BCG, there is a lensed face-on spiral galaxy.
-This light is partially blocked by the cluster galaxy companion to the BCG.
-Located a bit further out is another strong arc.
-No counterpart to this arc is seen on the opposing side of the BCG.
+The deep, high-resolution \textit{HST} imaging provides an opportunity to find strong-lensing features in the vicinity of the MACS1752 subclusters.
+Figure \ref{fig:strong_lens} shows the region around the SW BCG that contains candidate strong-lensing images.
+Overlapping the light of the BCG, there is a lensed, face-on spiral galaxy (green box).
+This light is partially blocked by the galaxy companion to the BCG.
+A similar face-on spiral galaxy (red box) is located southeast of the lensed galaxy but it does not have the tell-tale features of a lensed galaxy.
+Located further south east is a strong-lensing arc (blue box) that bends away from the BCG.
+The bend may be caused by the prominent cluster galaxy that is shown within the blue box.
 Future studies could model these features to constrain the small-scale mass distribution.